CatalysmsServerManager/docs/docs/en/CSMM/advanced-persistent-variables.md

 // This syntax might need to change if these points are not achievable

-Because the variable is using the 'player' scope, the value will be different for each player.
+Because the variable is using the players steam ID in the key name, the value will be different for each player.

 ```
 player1: $test